exercism/scala/exercises/practice/nucleotide-count/.approaches/introduction.md

 Since benchmarking is currently outside the scope of this document, the choice between the approaches can be made by perceived readability.

-An informal comparison of the time to complete the tests showed `foldLeft()` as a bit faster than validate first, which in turn was a bit faster than recursion.

 [foldleft]: https://www.scala-lang.org/api/2.12.7/scala/collection/immutable/StringOps.html#foldLeft[B](z:B)(op:(B,A)=%3EB):B
 [recursion]: https://www.geeksforgeeks.org/recursion-in-scala/
 [left]: https://www.scala-lang.org/api/2.13.10/scala/util/Left.html